histoire-dev/histoire/docs/guide/controls.md

 Controls give you the ability to interact with your components arguments.

-## Defining state
+## Defining a state

 The first step is to define the state that will be share to your story.
-You need to write a function that return the state as object and put it on the `init-state` attribute of your variant.
+You need to write a function that return the state as an object and put it in the `init-state` attribute of your variant.

-State is then provided to your component by using the `state` slot prop
+State is then provided to your component by using the `state` slot prop.

 ```vue{4-9,16,18-22}
 <script lang="ts" setup>